Getting Started

 Set your theme in config.toml:

-Cocxy automatically switches between dark and light themes based on macOS appearance settings.
+Cocxy automatically switches between the name (dark) and light-theme pair based on macOS appearance settings.
+Live hot-reload applies theme changes without recreating terminal surfaces.

 agents.toml Reference